 it sends out a message to the world

-it is a contest of cultural creativity, and;
+it’s a contest of cultural creativity, and;

-Moreover, it is goes beyond any national and, indeed, Helleno-centric programme.
-It is an event of global significance which is based in Greece and on the 2004 Olympics.
+Moreover, it is goes beyond any national and, indeed; Helleno-centric programme.
+It is an event of global significance; which is based in Greece and on the 2004 Olympics.

 A key idea of the Cultural Olympiad 2001-2004 was the universality of civilization.

-And its central message was the need for:
+Its central message was the need for:

-Time takes us into history, history into memory, and memory into knowledge.
+Time takes us into history; history into memory; and memory into knowledge.
 The transition from myth to knowledge is a continual struggle for all civilizations in all ages.